giampaolo/psutil/docs/index.rst

   .. warning::

-    the way this class is bound to a process is uniquely via its **PID**.
+    the way this class is bound to a process is via its **PID**.
-    That means that if the :class:`Process` instance is old enough and the PID has been reused by another process in the meantime you might end up interacting with another process.
+    That means that if the :class:`Process` instance is old enough and the PID has been reused in the meantime you might end up interacting with another process.
     The only exceptions for which process identity is pre-emptively checked (via PID + creation time) and guaranteed are for :meth:`nice` (set),